gcormier/megadesk/README.md

     - Holding UP while powering on will enter a button test mode, where the up/down buttons can be held to test that they are working - a power cycle is required to exit this mode.
 5. Clear all settings/memory
     - Holding DOWN while powering on will wipe the EEPROM memory - a power cycle is required to exit this mode.
 Note this will clear the VARIANT setting.
+    - Make sure to re-enable the VARIANT setting if it was required initially
 6. Recalibrate/reset the motors (New discovery : July 2020)
     - This step must be done with the **ORIGINAL** BEKANT controller.
     - Hold the UP and DOWN buttons for 8 seconds, after that let go of up while maintaining the pressure on the down button.